After the latest transfer, 198 detainees remain at the facility on the southern tip of Cuba.

 The US has been hesitant to transfer detainees to Yemen, as it suspects al-Qaeda elements are still active there and fears the country lacks the security resources to ensure that Guantanamo returnees will not join armed groups.

-There have been months of high-level meetings between senior US and Yemeni government officials, including a visit to the capital Sanaa by Stephen Kappes, the deputy CIA director, The Washington Post
+There have been months of high-level meetings between senior US and Yemeni government officials, including a visit to the capital Sanaa by Stephen Kappes, the deputy CIA director, The Washington Post reported on Friday.

 Any former Guantanamo detainees arriving back in Yemen will not be immediately released, a Yemeni source in Washington said ahead of the transfer.